PlainsightAI/legacy-docs/rules.md

 * type - "email"
 * subject - (string) the subject content of the email
 * message - (string) the body of the email.
 [Templates](http://docs.sixgill.com/templates.html) can be used which will be replaced dynamically when the rule is triggered
-* recipients - an object specifying a list of email addresses to send to when the rule is triggered
+* recipients - an object specifying an array of email addresses to send to when the rule is triggered

 Example:
 ```json